quickbrownfox/twitter-convowall/README.md

 # Variables available in themes

 The theme file entry.html.ejs is the template for each tweet's output.
-Many of the variables correspond directly to those provided by  from the Twitter Search API.
+Many of the variables correspond directly to those provided by the Twitter Search API.
 The variables include:

 * __text__ - text of the tweet
 * __text_only__ - text of the tweet with URLs stripped